 In January 2015, one million documents (15% of the collection) were destroyed by water when the Institute of Scientific Information on the Social Sciences (INION), Moscow’s equivalent of the American Library of Congress, burned until its roof collapsed as a result of an electrical short circuit.
 A “cultural Chernobyl,” per the President of the Russian Academy of Sciences.

-On February 2015, DAESH fanatics took 2,000 texts from the Great Library of Mosul, Iraq, and destroyed them, extending their psychopathic policy of torturing, raping and murdering Muslim and non-Muslim peoples within their sphere of influence.
+On February 2015, DAESH fanatics took 2,000 texts from the Great Library of Mosul, Iraq, and destroyed them, elaborating on their psychopathic policy of torturing, raping and murdering Muslim and non-Muslim peoples within their sphere of influence.

 On August 19, 2017, the renaissance manuscript library of Roberto Bilotti was gutted in Cosenza, Italy.
-Three squatters died on the floor below.
+Three squatters, warming themselves over a fire, died on the floor below.

 And so it goes.